 Although Jesus called for obedience, He wanted it in the truest form.
 “For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven” (Matthew 5:20).

 He then gives an example of what He means, “Ye have heard that it was said of them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire” (Vs. 21-22)

 The keeping of the law begins in the heart.
 Jesus said that our righteousness had to exceed that of the Pharisees.
-This is because theirs was self righteousness, which is as filthy rags (Isaiah 64:6).
+This is because theirs was self righteousness, which is to God is as filthy rags (Isaiah 64:6).
 Jesus wanted true righteousness which is by faith (Romans 3:22).
 This faith works by love (Galatians 5:6).
 The works of faith are simply living out the love that God has put in our heart (James 2:14-26).
 This faith does not do away with the law, but establishes it (Romans 3:31).

 The apostle John sums up the Christian’s duty to God (non-legalistic): “For this is the love of God, that we keep his commandments: and his commandments are not grievous” (1 John 5:3).
 “Love worketh no ill to his neighbour: therefore love is the fulfilling of the law” (Romans 13:10).

 In His service,